Gain access to personalized product screening, the best pricing, rewards, and more!

 How to Get Rid of Caddisflies

-- To control caddisfly infestation, apply Supreme IT Insecticide as a barrier treatment around the structure's perimeter.
+- To control caddisfly infestation, clean up your water site and apply Supreme IT Insecticide as a barrier treatment around the structure's perimeter.

 Prevent Caddisflies Reinfestation

 - Prevent future caddisfly invasions by reducing outdoor light or changing to yellow bug bulbs.
+Maintain regularly cleaning of property and aquatic settings.
 You can also use Supreme IT as a preventative treatment during caddisfly season.